 You have heard that Al-Anon may be helpful and also that an intervention can help connect the substance abuser to the care that is needed.
-But you may have no idea how to find a suitable Al-Anon group and you are not clear about how an intervention works.
+But you may have no idea how to find an Al-Anon group suitable and you are not clear about how an intervention works.

 © 2018 Marsha Vannicelli